gatling/gatling/README.md

 # Motivation

-* Fed up with fancy GUI that generate huge unreadable XML scenarios, what you want is scripts and a user friendly DSL?
+* Fed up with fancy GUI that generate huge unreadable XML scenarios.
+What you want is scripts and a user friendly DSL ?
-* Fed up with having to host a farm of injecting servers because your tool use blocking IO and one-thread-per-user architecture?
+* Fed up with having to host a farm of injecting servers because your tool use blocking IO and one-thread-per-user architecture ?

 Gatling is for you!